 - Enter details in the following fields:

-- OAuth Client Id: Client Id collected from the ServiceNow OAuth provider and profile page.
+- OAuth Client Id: Enter the Client Id collected from the ServiceNow OAuth provider and profile page.

-- OAuth Client Secret: Client Secret from the ServiceNow OAuth provider and profile page.
+- OAuth Client Secret: Enter the Client Secret from the ServiceNow OAuth provider and profile page.

 - Click Authorize to validate the connection.
 ServiceNow page appears.